Jawaharlal Nehru University: Rankings

+Jawaharlal Nehru University (JNU) in New Delhi, India is ranked 580th in the world by the QS World University Rankings 2025.

 The JNU was ranked at 561-570 by the QS World University Rankings 2022 list.

-JNU was ranked second among all universities in India and tenth overall by the National Institutional Ranking Framework (NIRF) in 2022.
+JNU was ranked second among all universities in India and tenth in the overall category by the National Institutional Ranking Framework (NIRF) in 2024.

 Student life

-Students’ Union
+Students' Union

-Jawaharlal Nehru University Students` Union or JNUSU is the university-wide representative body for students at the university.
+Jawaharlal Nehru University Students' Union or JNUSU is the university-wide representative body for students at the university.
 It is an elected body.

-2008-12 Ban on Student Elections
+2008–2012 ban on student elections

 On 24 October 2008 the Supreme Court of India stayed the JNU elections and banned the JNUSU for not complying with the recommendations of the Lyngdoh committee.
 After a prolonged struggle and multi-party negotiations, the ban was lifted on 8 December 2011.
 After a gap of more than four years, interim elections were scheduled again on 1 March 2012.
 Following the election results declared on 3 March 2012, All India Students Association (AISA) candidates won all four central panel seats and Sucheta De, the president of AISA became the president of JNUSU.